ritikakr/HacktoberFest-2022/README.md

 <li>Python</li>
 <br>
 <p>
-There six different folders for each language.
+There are six different folders for each language.
 You have to create a new folder from your name and the issue number (Ishan-01) inside your prefered language folder and inside your folder you can add your solution for your task.
 When you commiting your changes/solution to the github create a new branch from your folder name (Ishan-01)
 </p>